 - The Hitchhiker's Guide to the Galaxy: Arthur Dent does this while stranded on prehistoric Earth with the Golgafrinchans, and makes the transition from Fish out of Water to Unfazed Everyman.
 It's implied that Ford Prefect does this quite often, as he shares sound advice on how to go mad.

-- Dr. Gregory House, though he suggests he was always like this.
+- House: Dr. Gregory House, though he suggests he was always like this.
 "Since age 4."

 - Battlestar Galactica (2003) ended with Chief Tyrol planning to become a hermit in what will eventually become Scotland.
 His reasoning?
 There's no people or Cylons to further screw up his life.